a14nwood/currency-pairs/README.md

 # Currency Pair Viewer

 ## Features
-- Allows typing the symbols of any two currencies for which a pair in the Sushiswap network exists, updating as soon as they are typed
+- Allows typing the symbols of any two currencies for which a pair in the Sushiswap network exists, updating as soon as they are typed.
-- Displays current price of specified pair
+- Displays current price of specified pair.
-- Interactively graphs price history over five selectable timespans
+- Interactively graphs price history over five selectable timespans.
-- Scales to various window sizes
+- Scales to various window sizes.

 ## How to run
 After cloning the repository, `cd` to its directory and run the following commands: